This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Larger batch: Double the recipe for a 9×13 inch pan.
 Baking times are similar to the 8-inch pans.

 - Glass pans will always require a longer baking time.
 After 22 minutes, I check my brownies every 1-2 minutes.

 These gooey Homemade Brownies are better than any boxed brownies you’ll ever make.
 The middle is dense, rich and fudgy with a flakey layer on top.
-If you’ve never made brownies from scratch, you’re sure to love this easy recipe.

 - 4 ounces dark chocolate, melted (see notes)

 - ½ cup (113g) unsalted butter, melted